kimsh0117/send/README.md

 ## Start Application
-### You must specify the SenddayAPI key for the application to work properly
+### You must specify the SendsayAPI key for the application to work properly

 1. Create .env.development.local or .env in root directory